KietTruonggg/Fruit_Classification/README.md

 # Fruit_Classification
 Fruit Classification using HOG discriptor and SVM classifier (From Scratch)

+HOG discriptor and SVM classifier is an old-fashioned way for classification.
+The result maybe less efficient than using SOTA method (such as CNN,...)

 ## Dataset
 Including 2 classes: Rotten and Fresh